Ibodan/RumbleEnhancerOculus/README.md

 - Comma separated 0-9 strength.
 One item is for a signal of one tick. (ex.
 1/90 = 0.01111secs for 90Hz frame rate)
 - No fool-proofs implemented.
 The plugin ignores any problem of your modification of a pattern.
 Make sure by yourself.

-`--StrengthRange` parameters are for calibration purpose.
+`...StrengthRange` parameters are for calibration purpose.
 Default values are calibrated for Oculus Quest 2 on each SDK.

 How to calibrate
-1. Change `UIClip` pattern to many 1s.
-Adjust left value on a target SDK's `--StrengthRange`, find the minimum value it can make minimum rumble.
+1. Change `UIClip` pattern to `"1,1,1,1,1,1,1,1,1,1,1,1"`.
+Adjust left value on a target SDK's `...StrengthRange`, find the minimum value which can make minimum rumble.
-2. Change `UIClip` pattern to many 9s.
-Adjust right value, find the minimum value but it can keep making maximum rumble.
+2. Change `UIClip` pattern to `"9,9,9,9,9,9,9,9,9,9,9,9"`.
+Adjust right value, find the minimum value which can keep making maximum rumble.
-3. If you feel overall rumble weaker, left value can be used as volume adjustment.
-Try increase a bit.
+3. If you feel overall rumble weaker, left value can be used as a overall volume adjustment.

 ### For users of former plugin "RumbleEnhancerOculus"